ZVR999/Cybersecurity/README.md

 1. Leave the VMs as is.
 After setup within Virtualbox, take snapshots of all of them just incase/for best practice.

-2. Perform a penetration test on Meta with Kali.
+2. Perform a penetration test on Metasploitable with Kali.
 This can be super simple or complex.

 3. Write up the penetration test report for practice.
 This will show competency with penetration testing.